Copyright © Ministry of Health Singapore. All Rights Reserved.

 *Note: This flu vaccine does not give protection against bird flu or the H7N9.
 Currently, there is no vaccine for this strain.

-Medisave up to $400 per year per account can be used for Influenza vaccinations for persons with higher risk of developing influenza-related complications and severe pneumococcal disease respectively.
-(For vaccinations received on or after 1 Jan 2014)
+Medisave up to $500 per year per account can be used for Influenza vaccinations for persons with higher risk of developing influenza-related complications and severe pneumococcal disease respectively.

 Read These Next: